Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-estimator.rst

     >>> print("expectation: ", expectation_value)
     expectation:  [-1.06365335]

-For more information on using the Aer Ppimitives, see the `VQE tutorial <https://qiskit.org/documentation/tutorials/algorithms/03_vqe_simulation_with_noise.html>`_ .
+For more information on using the Aer primitives, see the `VQE tutorial <https://qiskit.org/documentation/tutorials/algorithms/03_vqe_simulation_with_noise.html>`_ .

 For more information about running noisy simulations with the **Runtime Primitives**, see this